The raccoon

 Questions & answers - raccoons in the Netherlands

-In Germany, the raccoon is already officially established and therefore falls into a different category than the Netherlands.
-It is no longer realistic that all these animals can be removed, but Germany is obliged to ensure that the animals do not spread to other EU member states, such as the Netherlands (see Art.
-19 IAS Regulation).
 The risk assessment and approach is therefore different for each country.
 The raccoon poses a threat to valuable native species in many areas, for example meadow birds and ground-breeding birds that are protected in the Netherlands.
-AAP therefore supports the policy to prevent raccoons from settling here, but also sees it as its task to advocate for an animal-friendly alternative to shooting.
+AAP therefore supports the policy to prevent raccoons from settling here, but also sees it as its task to advocate for an animal-friendly alternative to shooting them.

-When there are no longer small, local groups of raccoons but a growing population settling in the Netherlands from surrounding countries, shelter in its current form is no longer sufficient.
-But even if shelter and relocation no longer suffice, AAP is still against culling.
-In Germany, where more than 200,000 raccoons were shot in 2020, the population is growing by 15-20% annually and appears to be unmanageable.
-Also, a lot goes wrong during hunting and other animals (such as badgers) can be killed by mistake.
+In Germany, where over 200,000 raccoons were shot in 2020, the population is growing by 15-20% annually and appears to be unmanageable.
+Also, a lot goes wrong during hunting, and other animals (such as badgers) can be killed by mistake.
 Or animals are merely injured with all the suffering that entails.
-AAP hopes for a breakthrough in the field of practical contraception, which is the subject of much research worldwide.
-However, an ideal solution is not yet on the table.